IntroducinG Elevations Laos

 The purpose of the residency program is to encourage and facilitate the exchange of contemporary art ideas in Laos through the interaction of the artist-in-residence with practising artists, students and the public in Laos.

-The initial residency sees Elevations Laos host the acclaimed, Thai artist Som Supaparyna.
+The initial residency saw Elevations Laos host the acclaimed, Thai artist Som Supaparyna.

 Som has developed a unique form of video-making that blends documentary and experimental methods, commonly involving intensive filming on location.
 Through her work, she points to the plights written out of mainstream history and weaves together the complexity of peoples, cultures, ethnicities and beliefs that have shaped modern Thailand.

-There are three periods of residency.
-The first two periods were in 2023 and the third period will be in early 2024.
+There were three periods of residency.
+The first two periods were in 2023 and the third period was in 2024.
 As part of the 2023 program, Elevations Laos and Som organised a seminar at the National Institute of Fine Arts which was attended by teachers, students and recent alumni and an evening seminar at the French Institute in Vientiane as part of a broader arts event organised by STELLA which was open to the public.

-Som will use the residency to create an original work and students and alumni have been part of the support team for Som’s research.
+Som will use research from the residency to create an original work.
+Students and alumni were part of the support team for Som’s research.